Gluesticks Blog

 • Add oil and milk/lemon mixture to the flour mixture and stir until a soft dough forms.
 You may need to use your hands to form the mixture into a dough.

-• Flatten the dough into a disc and wrap with plastic.
-Refrigerate while you make the pie filling and crumb topping (30 minutes).
+• Flatten the dough into a disc and wrap it with plastic.
+Refrigerate while you make the pie filling (30-45 minutes).

 • Roll the pie crust on a lightly floured surface.
-Keep rolling until it is a 13×18″ rustic-looking rectangle.
-It won’t be exact, and that’s ok.
+Keep rolling until it is about a 13x18" rustic-looking rectangle.

 • Place the rectangle into a 10×15″ jelly roll pan, allowing the excess to hang over the edge of the pan.

-• Bake the slab pie for 30 minutes.
+• Bake the slab pie for 30 minutes in preheated oven.

 • Allow the pie to cool for at least 2 hours before slicing.